 - While DOGE has recently gone on a face-melting rally — surging more than 100% in the past seven days — the token is still down 77% from its all time high in November last year.

-- DOGE belongs to a controversial class of crypto assets called “memecoins” (also called sh*tcoins) that swing massively in price in response to related news, hype and the tweets of Elon Musk.
+- DOGE belongs to a controversial class of crypto assets called “memecoins” — also called sh*tcoins — that swing massively in price in response to topical headlines, hype and the tweets of Elon Musk.

-- Due to a strange mix of speculation-based movements in Dogecoin’s price contrasted with Elon Musk’s obsession with the token, analysts and experts are divided on DOGE’s long-term price prediction.
+- Due to a strange mix of speculation-based movements in Dogecoin’s price contrasted with Elon Musk’s obsession with the token, analysts and the experts remain divided on DOGE’s long-term price prediction.

 DOGE and similar meme coins like SHIB & FLOKI have proven to be major head-scratchers for traditional investors.
-It’s super easy to poke fun at meme coins for being more like gambling than investing, but DOGE has grown a staggering 185,037% since its creation in 2013, leaving tens of thousands of Dogecoin investors laughing their way to the bank.
+It’s super easy to poke fun at meme coins for being more like gambling than investing, but DOGE has grown a staggering 180,000% since its inception in 2013, leaving tens of thousands of Dogecoin investors laughing their way to the bank.

 What is Dogecoin?

-Dogecoin (DOGE) is a cryptocurrency based on the popular “doge” meme that did the rounds across the internet back in 2013.
+Dogecoin (DOGE) is a cryptocurrency based on the popular “doge” meme that did the rounds on the social media back in 2013.
 The coin features a Shibu Inu from a well-known meme-template on its logo.

 The digital currency was originally co-created by Billy Markus and Jackson Palmer back in 2013.
-The creators initially created it as a joke that would simultaneously sharpen up their coding skills and never imagined that it would be anything more than a light-hearted crypto gag.
-That was up until Tesla CEO Elon Musk posted several tweets across Twitter, proclaiming Dogecoin as his favourite coin, sending the price skyrocketing.
+It was originally developed as a gag that would sharpen up their coding skills, the pair never imagined that it would be anything more than some light-hearted blockchain parody.
+This all changed until Tesla CEO Elon Musk posted several tweets across Twitter, proclaiming Dogecoin as his favourite cryptocurrency, sending the price skyrocketing.